gturri/aXMLRPC/README.md

 with `ant`.
 The resulting JAR file can be used as a dependency in your project.
 If you use NetBeans you can make a dependency directly to the project.

+### Download the JAR library (not recommended)

+You can download a compiled jar file from the above Download tag and use it as a library for your project.
+This is not recommended, because you will not stay up to date to the sourcecode.

 How to use the library?
 =======================